Depression in Children and Teens

 - The family moves to a new place to live

-- The child has to change to a new school
+- The child has to change schools

 - A pet, friend, or family member dies